-- (2) Where a committee conducts an activity listed in clause (1), the committee shall ensure that full consideration will be given to the principle of gender equality so as to ensure all matters are considered with regard to the impact and benefit on both men and women equally. - (3) For the purposes of clause (1)(c), a standing committee must write to the Speaker of its intention to investigate or inquire into a matter raised with it, during which time the Speaker must scrutinise the request to ensure that it - (a) conforms with the requirement of this Standing Order; and - (b) is seeking action which lies within the powers of Parliament to take.
+- (2) Where a committee conducts an activity listed in clause (1), the committee shall ensure that full consideration will be given to the principle of gender equality so as to ensure all matters are considered with regard to the impact and benefit on both men and women equally. - (3) For the purposes of clause (1)(c), a standing committee must write to the Speaker of its intention to investigate or inquire into a matter raised together with a draft terms of reference, during which time the Speaker must scrutinise and may approve the request, if all the following requirements are met- - (a) conforms with the requirement of this Standing Order; and - (b) is seeking action which lies within the powers of Parliament to take. - (4) The approval by the Speaker must be accompanied by the terms of reference of the Speaker's preference.